-Do some your research and find job descriptions and educational requirements, training and licensing requirements.
+Do your research and find job descriptions and educational requirements, training and licensing requirements.
 Also, learn about possible advancement opportunities.
 You should really make use of the internet for this exercise.

 4. Narrow Down Your List

-By this point, you should be equipt with enough information to narrow down your list even more.
+By this point, you should be equipped with enough information to narrow down your list even more.
 You should have learned so much from your research you did in the previous stage.
 You now have a better knowledge about what you want.

 Start to strikeout the careers you don’t want to pursue further.
 By the time you are done with this exercise, you should have no more than two to five occupations on your list.